samuelbroscheit/open_knowledge_graph_embeddings/README.md

 # Can We Predict New Facts with Open Knowledge Graph Embeddings?
 A Benchmark for Open Link Prediction

 This repository contains the code for the ACL 2020 paper [**"Can We Predict New Facts with Open Knowledge Graph Embeddings?
 A Benchmark for Open Link Prediction"**](https://www.aclweb.org/anthology/2020.acl-main.209/).
+The code provides the means to train open knowledge graph embeddings and the code that was used to create the benchmark OLPBENCH.
 The code is provided as a documentation for the paper and also for follow-up research.

 # <p align="center"> <img src="docs/lp_vs_olp.png" alt="link prediction vs open link prediction" width="70%"> </p>